 If you decide to do the Visa Run yourself please be aware of the borders opening times or you may have to find overnight accommodation.

 Second Stage of Visa Processing on Thailand Side

 Just a short walk through immigration and your agent will take your passport from you once again and also have you sign the few pieces of paper needed to process your visa for Cambodia.

-New bridge over the river to Cambodia
+The new bridge over the river to Cambodia

 Papers signed you then walk over a very plush new bridge and into Cambodia.
 As recently as early 2010 this bridge was a rickety construction made of bamboo.
-On the bridge you are likely to meet the first of a number of Cambodian beggar children who will pester you continuously for a few Thai Baht.
-Most are good natured and friendly.
+On the bridge, you are likely to meet the first of a number of Cambodian beggar children who will pester you continuously for a few Thai Baht.
+Most are good-natured and friendly.
 They have very little and some may lack even a single item of clothing these are what you can expect to see on a visa run.

 Welcome To Cambodia